 Honours are awarded in the Bachelor of Town Planning degree on the basis of quality of performance throughout the whole program and in accordance with current program policy.
-For the purpose of calculating Honours at graduation, the Honours value of each course is indicated by the credit points associated with that course.
-Credit points generally reflect the workload required of students in courses in which grades are awarded.
+For the purpose of calculating Honours at graduation, the Honours value of each course is indicated by the units of credit associated with that course.
+Units of Credit generally reflect the workload required of students in courses in which grades are awarded.